JoshuaDoes/pixel-tensor-audio-decompressor/README.md

 ## Changelog

+### v1.1.0 (we can do better)
+- Raised the amplifier PCM gain from 13 to 14.
+Slightly increases the perceived volume, making the bass a little fuller.
+- Modified the sed function of the install script to work regardless of current values.

 ### v1.0.0 (initial release)
 - Raised digital PCM volume from stock value of 817 to 865.
 - Lowered amplifier PCM gain from stock value of 17 to 13.